goghcore/us-influenza-season-data-analysis/README.md

 # Tools
 In this project, Excel, Loom, and Tableau are utilized as tools.

 The project involves sourcing, profiling, transforming, and integrating data using Excel.
 Statistical hypothesis testing is subsequently performed using Excel's Data Analysis tools.
 Tableau is employed to create a data narrative, guiding the stakeholders through various aspects of the prevention strategy.
-Lastly, Loom is employed to provide the audio component for the presentation.
+Lastly, Loom is used to provide the audio component for the presentation.

 ## Result & Recommendations
 **In response to state risk:** Vulnerable people are at risk of flu-related complications & death.
 States with large percentages of vulnerable population should be prioritized (e.g. California, Florida, New York).